calebyu1/calebyu1/README.md

 Hi!
 My name is Caleb, and I am a sophomore double majoring in Computer Science Honors and Canfield Business Honors in the Texas CSB program at the University of Texas at Austin.
 I am passionate about technology and how it can be used as a means to create positive change in the world.
 I strongly believe that my well-rounded education and independent endeavors will equipt me to impact people and business through technology.
+This past summer I interned at a startup called AAK Tele-Science.
 I am currently seeking a Software Engineering Internship for Summer 2021.

 Here are some ideas to get you started: